FazeelUsmani/Intro-to-Python/HactoberFest2019/README.md

 for which you need to just edit and add your name in all the 4 files.
 Finally, pull the request.
 And it's done.

-** P.S Don't forget to register at https://hacktoberfest.digitalocean.com/ before making pull requests>**
+**P.S Don't forget to register at https://hacktoberfest.digitalocean.com/ before making pull requests :-)**

 You can also check the status of your requests on the above website.